5 min read March 20, 2023

 7. Prepare for the unexpected.

 Life can throw curveballs.
 But that doesn’t have to upend your finances.
-Disability insurance and life insurance can help you maintain a stable income when, unexpectedly, you're unable to work—and protects your family if something happens to you.
+Disability insurance and life insurance can help you maintain a stable income when you’re unable to work unexpectedly—and protects your family if something happens to you.

 8. Understand (and negotiate) your value.